 Another one is "Run, Shaker Life" by Richie Havens, based on another Shaker dance song, "Come Life, Shaker Life," by Issachar Bates.

 In 1966, the first known television program about the Shaker heritage

 was shown on a program titled: "What's New,"

-a series on National Educational Television (NET).
-This program was about the Shaker Village Work Camp for teenagers on the site of the former Mt.
-Lebanon Shaker Community in New Lebanon, New York.
+a series on National Educational Television.
+This program was about the Shaker Village Work Camp at New Lebanon, New York for teenagers.
 The host of the program was Tony Saletan, who explained the Work Camp's activities and showed a music and dance performance by the teenagers at Hancock Shaker Village.
 Mr. Saletan also spoke briefly with Sister Mildred Barker at Sabbathday Lake, Maine, and he ended the program by singing "Simple Gifts."
-This NET program is included on The Shakers On Television DVD.

 (now Binghamton Unversity).
-Hear excerpts of his interviews with the Shakers on this CD,
+Hear excerpts of his interviews with the Shaker sisters from Canterbury, New Hampshire and Sabbathday Lake, Maine on this CD,

 Also in 1976, a private pressing was made of an LP album titled: Harp of Joy.
 The notes were written by Roger L. Hall.
 This album featured one side of New England psalmody and the other side devoted to Shaker spirituals.
 The 13 Shaker songs, hymns and anthems included the famous dance song, "Simple Gifts," in a rare version recently discovered in a Shaker manuscript.
 This LP album has been out-of-print for a long time,